Nissan to recall 150,000 vehicles after new improper inspection practices come to light | The Japan Times

 Nissan also said that odometer and sideslip checks were conducted improperly at the Oppama plant.

-“I personally believe that we’ve done quite everything we could,” Seiji Honda, corporate vice president at Nissan, told a news conference when asked if more revelations could be expected.
+“I personally believe that we’ve done quite everything we could,” Seiji Honda, Nissan’s corporate vice president, told a news conference when asked if more revelations could be expected.
 But Honda refrained from making any promises.

 Honda said inspection devices are quite old at the Oppama plant and that the quality of the inspection manual was poor compared with other plants, contributing to the misconduct.